Ilmor: Racing in the United States

-Ilmor continued working in the United States on the Oldsmobile Aurora V8 for the IRL Penske entries.
+Ilmor continued working in the United States on the Oldsmobile Aurora later Chevrolet V8 for the IRL Penske entries.

 In 2003 Honda partnered with Ilmor on the Honda Indy V8 engine between 2003 and 2011 for co-assembling, preparation, tune-up and maintenance.
 At the conclusion of the 2011 season, Honda discontinued their partnership with Ilmor subsequently moving all design, development and production in house without any third-party tune-up partnership to HPD, for the 2012 Honda Indy V6.

 In 2012 Chevrolet returned to the IndyCar Series, partnering with Ilmor on the Chevrolet Indy V6 engine program in supplying free engines for Team Penske, with the rest of Chevrolet-powered IndyCar Series teams paying lease system.

 Ilmor is the option specification engine supplier of engines for the ARCA Menards Series and NASCAR Camping World Truck Series.
 Truck Series teams are allowed to use the option crate engine based on the LSX, and many teams have switched to the option engine.
 Ilmor was criticized when four of its NT1 engines failed during the 2019 World of Westgate 200 at Las Vegas Motor Speedway.
 The manufacturer took responsibility for the engines that suffered from severe detonation due to the combination of the high engine load condition combined with the extreme weather conditions in Las Vegas.
 Despite Ilmor's announcement, NASCAR denied ThorSport's request to reinstate Enfinger and Sauter into the playoffs.

 In 2021, Ilmor partnered with Edelbrock to supply a 396 cubic inch engine, which Ilmor primarily supplies in ARCA, for the Superstar Racing Experience.